moby-it/boochat-server/README.md

 # Domain structure

 Following Domain-Driven-Design principles, there will be a description of the entities, events, commands and queries.

-Right now there is not command layer, since every command just raises a single event.
-It will be implemented when/if needed.

 - **Everything in Bold reffers to Entities**
 - _Everything in Italic reffers to Events_